rlacombe/AdsorbRL/README.md

 ```
 Scripts:
 \ run_dqn.py -> baseline: train and run a DQN in env.py baseline environment
+\ run_dqn_offlineReward.py: train and run a DQN with offline data and reward shaping for 'invalid' states
 \ run_sas_dqn.py -> train and run a DQN in our sas_env.py state-actions environment
 \ run_periodic_q.py -> train and run a Q-learning model on the periodic table environment
 \ run_periodic_dqn.py -> train and run a DQN model on the periodic table environment